dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-weight-and-derivation/the-heavy-lean-split.md

-## The Lean Verb / Heavy Noun Split
+## Final ⟨-e⟩ and The Structural Split

-In Modern English, words ending in a short `/ɪ/` sound frequently suffer from zero-derivation, where the exact same spelling is used for both an active verb (to *pit*) and a concrete noun (the *pit*).
+In Modern English, words frequently suffer from zero-derivation, where the exact same spelling is used for an active verb (to *pit*) and a concrete noun (the *pit*).

-**Inglisce** eliminates this visual ambiguity by treating spelling weight as a grammatical flag.
-The system categorizes words by their etymological roots (Germanic vs. Romance) and applies specific morphological rules to separate actions from objects.
+**Inglisce** eliminates this visual ambiguity by treating terminal spelling weight as a grammatical flag.
+The final **⟨-e⟩** is a functional marker of lexemic completeness.
+It is structural, not phonetic.
+Though unpronounced, it stabilizes morphology, aligns noun and verb bases, and supports syntactic operations like pronoun contraction.

+How this ⟨-e⟩ behaves during active conjugation and pluralization depends strictly on the etymology and phonetic length of the root.

 ---

-### 1. Monosyllables (The Germanic Base)
+### 1. The Dynamic Root (Short Vowels & Germanic Bases)

-Native Germanic verbs utilize a dynamic weight-shifting system.
+Native Germanic verbs containing short vowels utilize a dynamic weight-shifting system.
 The infinitive state establishes the concept with a heavy, capped spelling (doubling the terminal consonant and adding `-e`, e.g., `-itte`, `-ppe`).

 When these verbs are actively conjugated in the present tense, they shed this weight to indicate rapid action, becoming mathematically lean.
 However, when the concept solidifies into a physical, concrete noun, it retains the heavy morphological weight of the infinitive.

-To handle homophones and irregulars, Inglisce utilizes the **y** substitution in specific roots to visually isolate them from standard conjugations.

 #### Regular Conjugations
 These verbs strip down to a lean root for present tense actions (`pit`, `uip`) but take standard suffixation in their past tense.